libimobiledevice/idevicerestore/README.md

 # idevicerestore

-*The idevicerestore application allows to restore firmware files to iOS devices.*
+*A command-line application to restore firmware files to iOS devices.*

 ## Features